-If you only use macOS and Windows, then I believe Arq to be one of the strongest contenders in this space and it’s a much better option for macOS and Windows than SpiderOak ONE
+If you only use macOS and Windows, then I believe Arq to be one of the strongest contenders in this space.
+It’s a much better option for macOS and Windows than SpiderOak ONE

-Backup encryption with Windows Backup is a big challenge unless you have a Windows 10 Professional license and are backing up to a local storage medium where you can enable BitLocker.
+Backup encryption with Windows Backup is a big challenge unless you’ve a Windows 10 Professional license and are backing up to a local storage medium where you can enable BitLocker.

 Don’t hold your breath for Microsoft adding encryption support to Windows Backup either, and you’ll probably want to find another alternative to Windows Backup anyway.
 Microsoft seems to be on the verge of deprecating it entirely.